National Convention: Terror

-It struck down the enemies of the Republic whoever and wherever they were.
-It was socially indiscriminate and politically perspicacious.
-Its victims belonged to the classes which hated the Revolution or lived in the regions where rebellion was most serious.
-"The severity of repressive measures in the provinces," wrote Mathiez, "was in direct proportion to danger of revolt."
+The goal was to strike down alleged enemies of the Revolution, in the provinces and elsewhere, of various classes.
+According to Albert Mathiez, "The severity of repressive measures in the provinces was in direct proportion to danger of revolt."
 Many outspoken members of the community were tried and executed for claims of treason.
 Camille Desmoulins and Georges Danton were two of the more notable men executed for their "threats" against the Revolution.